cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 Go to the `Cetmix Tower -> Servers -> Servers` menu and click `Create`.
 Enter server name and a unique server reference.
 Leave the "reference" field blank to generate a reference automatically.
+Enter host key for validating the server's host key.
+Click to `Show key` to auto getting host key of the server.
 You can also select a color which is used to mark a server in the kanban view.

 Fill the values it the tabs below: